 ABOUT ME

 Whether I'm reading them, writing them, or speaking them, I am obsessed with words.
-Language - English, my native language, as well as Spanish, in which I am proficient - is at the heart of everything I do.
+Language — whether English, my native language, or Spanish, in which I am proficient — is at the heart of everything I do.

 When I'm not reading or writing, you can likely find me drinking copious amounts of tea, watching Gilmore Girls, or asking strangers if I can pet their dogs.